lundclausenDK/ExampleCode/README.md

 # ExampleCode
-A handfull of code snippets for combined showcase.
+A handful of code snippets for combined showcase.